eckon/notes-rag/README.md

 ## idea

 - goal
-  - ask chatgpt a question about my notes and get info back with links
+  - ask ai a question about my notes and get info back with links
 - solution
   - let a vector db handle the context search
-  - let chatgpt handle the answering
+  - let ai handle the answering
+    - be it basic ai chat via the `ai_request.py` script
+    - or agentic tools that do the answering to the vector db themselves
   - let ci/cd handle the vector upload after changes
     - new index creation should be done locally (long running task)
 - initializing setup